-- to support the IPC, WPNS, Jury and the Organizing Committee in the technical organization of the WPNS WCH and the PWG. - to conduct sport technical inspections of the PWG, WCH sites - to review and approve general plans according to WPNS technical requirements - to oversee that technical aspects of the organizer's contract are correctly fulfilled - to complete the homologation of the courses and the homologation of the Timing & Result System. - to be the representative of WPNS who will oversee the development of the detailed competition and activity schedule (DCAS), and coordinate the competition activities with the Host Broadcaster, sport production, ceremonies, mixed zone and media coordinators. - to arrive early enough at the site to oversee the preparation and be a helpful partner to the organizer. - to monitor the proper operation of the event according to the regulations and guidelines of WPNS and to report issues to the World Para Nordic STC as necessary - to provide coordination and support to the TD and IPC/WPNS staff by providing information and advice - to serve in the Competition Jury - to support the OC in the preparation of the Team Information Meeting - to oversee branding / advertising checks on competition equipment & clothing.

-303.3 Duties of the Jury
+- to represent the interests of the International Paralympic Committee - to support the IPC, WPNS, Jury and the Organizing Committee in the technical organization of the WPNS WCH and the PWG. - to conduct sport technical inspections of the PWG, WCH sites - to review and approve general plans according to WPNS technical requirements - to oversee that technical aspects of the organizer's contract are correctly fulfilled - to complete do the homologation of the courses and the homologation of the Timing & Result System. - to be the representative of from WPNS who will interface oversee the development of the detailed competition and activity schedule (DCAS), and coordinate the competition activities with the Host Broadcaster, sport production, ceremonies, mixed zone and media coordinators. and determine specific race schedules and contingencies - to arrive early enough at the site to oversee the preparation and be a helpful partner to the organizer. - to monitor the proper operation of the event according to the regulations and guidelines of WPNS and to report issues to the World Para Nordic STC as necessary - to provide coordination and support to the TD and IPC/WPNS staff by providing information and advice - to serve in the Competition Jury - to support the OC in the preparation of the Team Information Meeting and the Team Captains Meeting. - to oversee branding / advertising checks on competition equipment & clothing. - 303.3 Duties of the Jury

-The Jury must ensure that the competition is organized and carried out according to the WPNS Rules.
+- 303.3.1 The Jury must ensure that the competition is organized and carried out according to the WPNS Rules.
 The responsibilities begin when the Jury is appointed and are ended when protests from the final competition have been decided and the official results are produced.
-The first Jury meeting should be held before the first official training.

-- 303.3.2 The Jury must clarify and decide: - Whether a competition shall be postponed, interrupted or cancelled. - Whether the competition course shall be adjusted due to safety reasons, or that additional safety measures (fences, protective material, etc.) shall be installed along the course - Whether late entries and substitutions may be accepted. - Whether protests should be accepted, and sanctions or disqualification announced. - Whether to apply for sanctions against an athlete or coach. - Whether there will be a change of starting order and method of start in special cases. - Any questions not covered by WPNS Rules. - If the temperature is below -20 ° C, measured at the coldest point of the course, a competition will be postponed or cancelled by the Jury.
-With difficult weather conditions (e.g., strong wind, high air humidity, heavy snowfall, or high temperature) the Jury may, in consultation with the team leaders of the participating teams and the doctor responsible for the competition, postpone or cancel the competition - Within the location, especially during the official training and competition times, each voting Jury member is authorized to issue verbal reprimands and withdraw the accreditation which is valid for the current event (see also 226.2). - 303.4 Jury Duties before and during the Competition - Normally, jury members should arrive at the venue early enough to have 2 full working days before the first competition day.
+The first Jury meeting should be held before the first official training. - 303.3.2 The Jury must clarify and decide: - Whether a competition shall be postponed, interrupted or cancelled. - Whether the competition course shall be adjusted due to safety reasons, or that additional safety measures (fences, protective material, etc.) shall be installed along the course - Whether late entries and substitutions may be accepted. - Whether protests should be accepted, and sanctions or disqualification announced. - Whether to apply for sanctions against an athlete or coach. - Whether there will be a change of starting order and method of start in special cases. - Any questions not covered by WPNS Rules. - If the temperature is below -20 ° C, measured at the coldest point of the course, a competition will be postponed or cancelled by the Jury.
+With difficult weather conditions (e.g., strong wind, high air humidity, heavy snowfall, or high temperature) the Jury may, in consultation with the team leaders of the participating teams and the doctor responsible for the competition, postpone or cancel the competition - 303.3.3 Within the location, especially during the official training and competition times, each voting Jury member is authorized to issue verbal reprimands and withdraw the accreditation which is valid for the current event (see also 226.2). - 303.4 Jury Duties before and during the Competition - 303.4.1 Normally, jury members should arrive at the venue early enough to have 2 full working days before the first competition day.